Follow these steps during the scoping phase of your project:

 Once a contractor is chosen, the design will become more specific.
 If the project has an assigned liaison, ask them your questions directly.
 If not, you may need a pre-application meeting.
 See the Pre-application coordination section above.

 The contractor should still go through the project engineer and environmental coordinator before contacting the liaisons.
-The chosen contractor may contact the liaisons directly with questions only if they cc the WSDOT environmental coordinator.
+The chosen contractor may contact the liaisons directly with questions only if they cc the WSDOT environmental coordinator and the MAPP coordinator.

 Follow these steps during the final design phase of your project: